ChadDelany/Springboard_DataScience/README.md

 # Springboard_DataScience
-Collection of work from the Springboard Data Science Bootcamp.
+Collection of work from the 550+ hours, intensive Springboard Data Science certificate program.